 Erosion and sediment control plan drawings SWPPP-01 through 04 (see Attachment 3) depict the construction area and BMP locations.
-Work is expected to be performed in two general phases reflecting the two projects being constructed.
+Work is expected to be performed in three general phases reflecting the three projects being constructed.
 The initial phase will consist of the Flow Management project (Drawing SWPPP-02).
 The second phase will consist of the Ball Field Closure (Drawing SWPPP-03).
+The third phase will include the capping of the Area East of the Sluice Trench (Drawing SWPPP-03A).